anthonycorletti/snok/docs/getting-started/apps.md

 snok test
 ```

 Awesome!
-We just generated a whole CRUD feature with tests super fast!
+We just generated a fully tested CRUD feature with tests super fast!

 Let's run our migrations.